 The Disney cartoon "The Golden Touch" (1935).
 Out of dissatisfaction with one of his directors Disney directed it himself.
 The cartoon was a huge box office bomb and animators were reminded never to speak of it again.
 Disney too never personally directed a short cartoon again.

-Speaking of John K., Billy West does not have fond memories of working on Ren and Stimpy, mainly because John was a tremendous Jerk Ass to him and everyone else working on the show, which is why he didn't come back to reprise his role as Stimpy for the ill-fated Adult Party Cartoon revival.
+Billy West does not have fond memories of working on The Ren & Stimpy Show, mainly because John was a tremendous Jerkass to him and everyone else working on the show, which is why he didn't come back to reprise his role as Stimpy for the ill-fated Adult Party Cartoon revival.

 Carl Barks, Don Rosa and some of the 9 Old Men grew to hate the animated show DuckTales for not being true to the stories that Carl Barks wrote, as well as taking away TMS's time away from Little Nemo: Adventures in Slumberland (in fact, two of them— Frank Thomas and Ollie Johnston— did work on Little Nemo just so that they could work on something that was outside of what Disney was dishing out at the time).

-Steve Moncuse, who created the comic book Fish Police, is really unhappy with how cartoon version of it (which was made as a competitor show to The Simpsons) turned out.
-Moncuse had nothing to do with the cartoon other than a creator's credit, and the cartoon was very much an In Name Only adaptation.
+Steve Moncuse, who created the comic book Fish Police, is really unhappy with how the cartoon version of it (which was made as a competitor show to The Simpsons) turned out.
+Moncuse had nothing to do with the cartoon other than a creator's credit, and the cartoon was very much an In-Name-Only adaptation.
 He said in one interview, "the less said about it, the better."

 Jon McClenahan wasn't satisfied with the end product of The Jetsons Movie, he said it was the worst animated film he had ever seen and felt embarrassed to have his name in the credits.